1 - Rules

-- 14.2 - If a team fails to appear on time due to transport reasons caused by traffic or other, the jury can decide to delay the match (máx 10 min) in case there are venues available until the teams arrive or reschedule the match for another time in the same day.
+- 14.2 - If a team fails to appear on time due to transport reasons caused by traffic or other, the jury can decide to delay the match (maximum 10 minutes) in case there are other venues available until the teams arrive or reschedule the match for another time in the same day.

 - 14.3 - If a team repeatedly fails to appear at the games, the team may be excluded from the tournament.

-- 14.3.1 - In special cases, the tournament jury may decide to exclude a team at the first offense, if it finds deliberate to self-benefit or is unfair to another team in the group.
+- 14.3.1 - In special cases, the tournament jury may decide to exclude a team at the first offense, if they find it to be a deliberate offence to self-benefit or if unfair to another team in the group.

 - 14.4 - If a match is interrupted for some reason and can’t be played to the end, the jury will decide over these 5 alternatives: